 Decoding braille is only part of the process of learning to read.
 Language development is also important.
 Ask your child to tell you what he did today.
 Have him name five things he bought at the market.
 Ask her what she did at school yesterday.
 What was the first thing he did when he got up?
 What happened after that?
 What did she do before bed?

-5. Help your child to understand position, direction and spatial orientation
+5. Help your child understand position, direction and spatial orientation

-Give your child practice with positional concepts such as up/down, above/below, in front/in back of/next to, top/middle/bottom, left/middle/right.
+Practice positional concepts such as up/down, above/below, in front/in back of/next to, top/middle/bottom, left/middle/right with your child.
 Ask her to show these things on herself (e.g. "Put the cup behind you.").
 Then ask her to do it with two objects ("Put the book above the plate.").
 Ask him to point to these locations on a page ("Show me the bottom left part of the page.").